kcemenike/bookmarks/README.md

-# An image bookmarking site
+# An image bookmarking site #BuiltWithDjango
 This site allows users to bookmark images from any website on their personal profile.
 This is for educational purposes only!
 Don't run this as is in a production environment!!!